shopware/docs/products/extensions/migration-assistant/concept/premapping.md

 The service will return a `PremappingStruct`, which consists of:

-1. entity of the premapping
+1. Entity of the premapping
-1. choices, representing Shopware 6 equivalents
+2. Choices, representing Shopware 6 equivalents
-1. mapping, representing the source system's structure including a destination / choice
+3. Mapping, representing the source system's structure, including a destination/choice

 Here is an example of how the final `PremappingStruct` looks like in the `generate-premapping` json response: